Jorgemucisalumfilho/cli/.github/SECURITY.md

 criptomoedaterrrarealautocreate 200000000 token
  Troubleshooting
 terrareal
-Id you have trouble building the project, make sure that you have the correct version on `node`, `npm` and `nvm`. autocreate, ensure [Nx CLI](https://nx.dev/using-nx/nx-cli) is installed globally. autocreate
+Id you have trouble building the project, make sure that you have the correct version on node, npm and nvm. autocreate, ensure Nx CLI(https://nx.dev/using-nx/nx-cli) is installed globally. autocreate
 Run:
 criptomoeda